S

 Startups that need an ERP fast and expect their processes to evolve: Odoo's flexibility is a genuine advantage.
 A configurable system on an open platform beats a rigid one that requires expensive consultants to change anything minor.

-The factories that regret Odoo are the ones with complex manufacturing requirements who went with Community because it was free, discovered the limitations six months in, then upgraded to Enterprise and paid the full switching cost anyway.
+The factories that regret their Odoo path are usually the ones with complex manufacturing requirements who started on Community because it was free, discovered the limitations six months in, then upgraded to Enterprise and paid the full switching cost anyway.
 The money saved on the initial license was gone and then some.

-Three months of configuration work done in Community doesn't transfer cleanly to Enterprise.
+Three months of configuration work in Community doesn't transfer cleanly to Enterprise.
 The modules are related but not identical.
-Some Community customisations break in the upgrade path.
-Data migration between Community and Enterprise requires cleanup and testing.
-In practice, switching from a heavily-customised Community install to Enterprise is closer to a fresh implementation than an upgrade.
+Some Community customisations need rework for the upgrade path.
+Data migration between Community and Enterprise takes cleanup and testing.
+In practice, moving from a heavily-customised Community install to Enterprise is closer to a fresh implementation than an upgrade.

-The Odoo partner ecosystem in Indonesia is large and varies considerably.
-Some partners specialise in trading companies and retail, and their manufacturing implementations show it.
-Manufacturing-specific work requires a partner who has done HPP costing in Odoo Enterprise for actual production environments, not one who configured Odoo for a distribution warehouse and considers that equivalent experience.
+The Odoo partner ecosystem in Indonesia varies a lot by specialisation.
+Some partners focus on trading and retail, and their manufacturing implementations show it.
+Manufacturing work needs a partner who has actually run HPP costing in Odoo Enterprise for production environments, not one who configured Odoo for a distribution warehouse and treats that as equivalent experience.

-Ask for references from factories, not from distribution companies.
+Ask for references from factories, not distribution companies.
 Ask specifically about HPP costing and multi-level BOM.
 Ask whether the first month-end close was clean.
-If the partner pauses on any of those questions, that pause is an answer.
+A partner confident in their manufacturing work will have straightforward answers to all three.

 The Scenario Worth Running